MinBZK/ai-validation/docs/Projects/TAD/reporting_standard.md

 # TAD Reporting Standard

-Version 0.1

-This document describes the Transparancy of Algorithmic Decision Making (TAD) reporting standard.
-Assessing fairness and bias in Machine Learning models can be done through various technical tests, but also by answering regulatory assessments.
-The goal of this reporting standard is to capture these technical tests and assessments in a standardised way.
+**Version**: 0.1a1

+This document describes the **T**ransparency of **A**lgorithmic **D**ecision making (TAD) Reporting Standard.

+For reproducibility, governance, auditing and sharing of algorithmic systems it is essential to have a reporting standard so that information about an algorithmic system can be shared.
+This reporting standard describes how information about the different phases of an algorithm's life cycle can be reported.
+It contains, among other things, descriptive information combined with information about the technical tests and assessments applied.

 ## Disclaimer